henryl74/3d-artist-personal-website/README.md

 # Portfolio Project 1 - 3D Artist Personal Website

 The purpose of this website is to promote my brother's 3D work porttfolio.
-The main goal of this project is to demostrate my knowledge acquired throughout the course in HTML and CSS.
+The main goal of this project is to demonstrate my knowledge acquired throughout the course in HTML and CSS.

 This site is aimed to advertise his services to video game companies, and people that may require of his services.